IXGrimGangreneXI/Edge/README.md

 # DISCONTINUED
-Project Edge has been discontunued, this is due to internal management issues and issues within our Discord servers leading up to development trouble.
+Project Edge has been discontinued, this is due to internal management issues and issues within our Discord servers leading up to development trouble.
 Please visit our Discord server if you are a player and wish to remain able to play once our servers go, details can be found there.

 We allow forking of the project and revival as long as credit is given where credit is due.